 Assault and Battery Penalties and Sentencing

+Assault and battery crimes can be caused harm or the threat of harm.
 The penalties and sentences for an assault and/or battery conviction can vary widely depending on the law of the state where the offense was committed, as well as the circumstances of each case.
 Punishments can range anywhere from fines to imprisonment, depending on the severity of the offense and the offender's criminal history.

-Individuals who are first time-offenders may receive more leniency, while those who have an extensive criminal record or repeated instances of violent conduct may receive stiffer assault and battery penalties.
+Individuals who are first-time offenders may receive more leniency, while those who have an extensive criminal record or repeated instances of violent conduct may receive stiffer assault and battery penalties.

 Continue on to learn more about assault and battery sentencing and penalties.

 Typically, an assault involves threats of bodily harm.
 It doesn't require actual contact, but the person threatened has to believe it is a credible threat.
 The crime of battery usually involves intentional and unwanted physical contact, even if the intent wasn't to actually cause harm.

 A charge of "assault and battery" combined usually refers to both threats of bodily harm and the actual following through with physical contact.
 While most states treat assault and battery as two separate crimes, not all states do.
 For instance, Texas makes no distinction between the two.

 Whether the states considered it a separate crime from battery or not, all states and the federal government have laws that make assault a crime.
 The seriousness of the threat and surrounding circumstances will make the assault charge a felony or a misdemeanor.
 For instance, federal law divides assault into a felony punishable by 10 years imprisonment and a misdemeanor punishable by one-year imprisonment.